yatendra054/Add-Recipe-backend/README.md

 <img src="home/about.png" alt="Image 1" width="35%" height="200" style="display;">
-You can update your recepie and delete it from your profile.
-Also Integrated Ai assistant feature which help to user interactive.
+You can update your recipes and delete them from your profile.
+The system also includes an integrated AI assistant powered by the OpenAI API and LangChain, which helps reduce manual searching and provides accurate answers.
-You can ask any thing with assistant.
 <img src="home/profile.png" alt="Image 1" width="35%" height="200" style="display;">